whitneyburton/portfolios/amy-kintner-Mod3_portfolio.markdown

 ## D: Professional Skills

 This mod's professional development focus was on the job hunt, including research and interview strategies.
-All of our profesisonal dvelopment material was sent in a private repo to Meg Stewart for evaultation.
+All of our professional development material was sent in a private repo to Meg Stewart for evaluation.

 ### Gear Up
 #### Tragedy of the Commons